State of the Art and Potentialities of Graph-level Learning: Future Directions

 \section{Future Directions}

 Although graph-level learning has gone through a long journey, there are still open issues that have been less explored.
-In this section, we spotlight 13 future directions on the topic of graph-level learning for readers to refer to.
+In this section, we spotlight 12 future directions involving technical challenges and application issues of graph-level learning for readers to refer to.